Sutent (sunitinib)

 However, other studies have been more promising.
 One phase II clinical trial involving fifty-three mesothelioma patients who had previously undergone chemotherapy that did not slow disease progression showed some positive effects.

 Sutent is a new targeted therapy that can potentially treat various types of cancer, possibly including mesothelioma.
-Targeted drugs like Sutent make cancer treatment more individualized and hopefully more effective with fewer patients not responding to treatment.
+Targeted drugs like Sutent make cancer treatment more individualized and hopefully more effective, with fewer patients not responding to treatment.

-Get Your FREE Mesothelioma PacketPage Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP
+Kyle J. Becker, PharmD, MBA, BCOP

-Kyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
+Medical Reviewer and EditorKyle J. Becker, PharmD is certified by the Board of Pharmacy Specialties in Oncology Pharmacy.
 Dr. Becker earned his pharmacy degree from Shenandoah University and he currently serves as an oncology pharmacist at Parkview Cancer Institute.